Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/installation/compiling.md

 keys to this file as it makes network requests.
 Meanwhile, Wireshark will read keys from this file, and use them to decrypt the network traffic made by rbxmk.

+{{<alert type="warning">}}

+If the `SSLKEYLOGFILE` environment variable is defined globally, other programs may respect it inadvertently.
+Make sure to have it enabled only when debugging.
+Or, compile rbxmk with a different variable name.

+{{</alert>}}

-Because key logging is a security risk, it is forced disabled when the `release` build tag is included.
+Because key logging can be a security risk, the `sslkeylog` tag is forced disabled when the `release` build tag is included.

 ## Language tags
 Support for compilation with alternate languages is available.